fdetsch/Orcs/vignettes/mergeList.md

 Merging multiple data frames in R is anything but straightforward and usually involves confusing loop structures. `mergeList` elegantly avoids such bewildering code chunks by envoking `Reduce` along with a set of auxiliary parameters passed on to `merge`.
-Note that the code is mainly taken from a related [blog post in StackOverflow](https://stackoverflow.com/questions/8091303/merge-multiple-data-frames-in-a-list-simultaneously).
+Note that the code is mainly taken from a related [blog post on StackOverflow](https://stackoverflow.com/questions/8091303/merge-multiple-data-frames-in-a-list-simultaneously).

 ```r